What is the Bill of Rights?

 After the leaders of the new United States wrote the Constitution, they had to get the thirteen states to agree to it.
 Some of the states didn’t want to agree unless they could add some specific rights for individual people.

 Later Constitutional Amendments

 So in 1791 the United States added ten new rights to the Constitution.
 They got the idea for some of these rights from the Magna Carta and the British Bill of Rights.
 Other ideas came from the Iroquois Confederacy and from the French Declaration of the Rights of Man.

 We call this list of rights the Bill of Rights.
 It’s the first ten amendments to the United States Constitution.

 These are the ten individual rights that are in the Bill of Rights, in simpler words:

 - The United States Congress can’t make any law about your religion.They can’t stop you from practicing your religion.
 They can’t keep you from saying whatever you want.
 They can’t stop you from publishing whatever you want (like in a newspaper or a book).
-And Congress can’t stop you from meeting peacefully for a demonstration to ask the government to change something.
+And Congress can’t stop you from meeting peacefully for a demonstration, or from complaining about how the government does something.

 - Congress can’t stop people from having and carrying weapons, because we need to be able to defend ourselves.

 - You don’t have to let soldiers live in your house, except if there is a war.
 Even then, you only have to if the United States Congress has passed a law about it.

 - Nobody from the government can search your body, or your house, or your papers and things, unless they can prove to a judge that they have a good reason to think you have committed a crime.